 I made our sandwiches plain and boring, but let me tell you, there are so many options here.
 You can any type of mustard or another condiment you want.
 Grilled zucchini, asparagus, etc would also be really good.
 When the sandwiches are finished, you could also slide in some fresh tomatoes, lettuce, onions, etc.

 I think you get the idea.
-The ham and cheese us just a start!
+The ham and cheese are just a start!

 Notes For Making Dutch Oven Meals